spiketools/spiketools/README.rst

 Scope
 -----

-``spiketools`` is currently focused on analyses of single-neuron activity.
+``spiketools`` is focused on processing and analyzing single-neuron activity, as well as related simulations.

-The current scope does not include population measures, though this may be extended in the future.
+The current approach is largely oriented around neuron-by-neuron analyses, and the scope does not include population measures (though this may be extended in the future).

+``spiketools`` can be used for analyzing human single-neuron recordings, including as part of the `Human Single Neuron Pipeline <https://hsnpipeline.github.io/>`_.

 Note that ``spiketools`` does *not* cover spike sorting.
 Check out `spikeinterface <https://github.com/SpikeInterface/>`_ for spike sorting.